What is Consciousness?

 Spectres (2004)

-According to the movie, our physical being, not our soul, dominates who we are, to the degree that if we're possessed by another spirit, we'd still pretty much be who we are.
+According to the movie, our physical being, not our soul, dominates who we are to the degree that we'd still pretty much be who we are if another spirit possessed us.
 This is a fresh new take on ghost stories.

-Unlike other clichéd ghost story movies which are mostly copies of each other, Spectres presents fresh poignant questions.
+Unlike other clichéd ghost story movies, which are mostly copies of each other, Spectres presents poignant questions.
 You must see the movie!

 Morality and freedom to choose

-Unfortunately, modern medicine and psychology do not provide a conclusive answer.
-I believe we have free will because we get to choose what to do about what we know and feel.
-I may not want to help our old neighbor Mrs. Blipfeather with her weeds, but I may do so anyway because I care about her.
+I believe we have free will because we can choose what to do about what we know and feel.
+I may not want to help our old neighbor, Mrs. Blipfeather, with her weeds, but I may do so anyway because I care about her.
 My choices can override my feelings and impulses.
 I am still responsible for what I do, even if I'm mostly a collection of chemicals.

-People may know that cigarettes hurt them, but they choose to smoke anyway because cigarettes give them a pleasure they desire.
+People may know that cigarettes hurt them, but they choose to smoke anyway because cigarettes give them the pleasure they desire.

-We get to choose between pleasure and pain, comfort and discomfort, and security and insecurity.
+We can choose between pleasure and pain, comfort and discomfort, security and insecurity.
 If not, then we are not accountable for our actions.
 No one would ever be guilty of anything, and everything we’ve ever done could be blamed on something else.
 Such stances do not lead to healthy individuals or societies.

 In summary

 I believe the adage, “As a man thinketh, so is he,” to be physically and chemically true.
-We must take great care about what we think and about which attitudes we choose to uphold because these thoughts and attitudes strongly influence our behavior.
+We must care greatly about what we think and which attitudes we choose to uphold because these thoughts and attitudes strongly influence our behavior.

 Just as a child feels comfort when engaging in wholesome activities, the patterns in our minds encourage us to behave in a healthy manner, so long as our patterns are healthy.

-If in our past we have created negative associations (patterns) with activities or principles that are good and honorable, we must commit ourselves to obtaining new, positive experiences with those activities or principles until we are attracted to them.
+If, in the past, we created negative associations (patterns) with activities or principles that are good and honorable, we must commit ourselves to obtaining new, positive experiences with those activities or principles until we are attracted to them.

 Just as it takes great effort to turn a ship, it is difficult for us to change the direction of our mental engines.
 But our consciousness has the ultimate say-so over ourselves, even if improvement takes a very long time.